 Morning and evening meals are prepared by your guide over an open fire.
 The entrees change each day.
 Typical morning meals include ham and eggs, french toast and bacon, and pancakes with sausage accompanied with fresh fruit, cereal, juice, coffee, and tea.
 Evening meals include chicken stir fry, breaded pork chops with green beans, marinated steak with rice, or pasta dishes with a hearty red or white sauce accompanied by appetizer, wine, and dessert.
 Lunches are buffet style with deli meats and cheeses, bread or wraps, fresh fruits and vegetables, pickles, chips, and cookies.

-Your guide will go over the planned menu with you before your trip and welcome any input regarding personal preference or dietary requirements you may have.
+Your guide will go over the planned menu with you before your trip and welcome any input regarding personal preference or dietary requirements you may have outlined on your trip-forms.

 Fishing on the St. Croix is excellent given the river's healthy population of smallmouth bass.
 River bass seem to fight harder making the readily available 10"-12" fish very entertaining, especially on light rigging.
 There are larger ones though.
 Landlocked salmon and brook trout are present but become increasingly difficult to target as water temperatures rise in late spring.